Ranking > Brands > NOWFOODS Review > NOWFOODS for Oily Skin

 Frequently Asked Questions

-According to reviews, jojoba oil is mainly mixed with toner or aloe gel, or used in DIY cleansing oil for sebum removal and moisturization.
-Tea tree oil is frequently mentioned as being diluted with one or two drops in other products such as toner or aloe gel, or used as spot care directly on problem areas with a cotton swab.
-Excessive use can cause irritation, so it is best to use only small amounts.
+According to reviews, organic jojoba oil is used for cleansing, mixing with basic skincare products, or in masks for sebum management and moisturization.
+Tea tree oil is frequently mentioned being diluted in toner or aloe gel, or applied as spot treatment to troubled areas with a cotton swab.
+It is noted that adjusting usage frequency and amount according to individual skin condition and preference is important.

 View All NOWFOODS Products Ranked by Reviews